 As you know, at our birth they can mark either the Male box, Female box.
-For many of us our true biological sex can not be marked on most forms.
-Some believe we need a third box, or gender X box, for those of us born intersex, gender variant, or transgender.
+For many of us, our true biological sex cannot be marked on most forms.
+Some believe we need a third box, gender-neutral, or gender X box, for those of us born intersex, gender variant, non-conforming gender, non-binary gender, or transgender.

 When I started to think about this option of a third gender box, I realize that it is not as simple as adding a third box or gender X option on our birth certificates.
 In reality, there are some really good reasons to do this for consenting adults, and some possible really bad consequences to doing this with infants and children.
 Below I write about the Pros and Cons, the way I see it, and a rather radical solution is given at the end of this blog.